Jane Haley

-Jane Haley MBE is a British electrophysiologist who is the Edinburgh Neuroscience Scientific Coordinator at the University of Edinburgh.
+Jane E. Haley MBE is a British electrophysiologist who is Director of Research at the motor neuron disease charity MND Scotland.
+Between 2006 and 2021 she was the Edinburgh Neuroscience Scientific Coordinator at the University of Edinburgh.
 It was for this role in public engagement and collaboration that Haley was appointed MBE in the 2019 Queen's Birthday Honours List recognising her contribution to science engagement and education.

 Education

 Haley studied Pharmacology BSc (Hons) at University College London (UCL).
 She graduated in 1987 at the Royal Albert Hall, where Princess Anne presided over the graduation ceremony.

 Haley studied her PhD, also in Pharmacology at UCL between 1987 and 1991.

 Career

-Haley's research involves understanding chronic pain and how memories are formed by measuring the electrical activity of nerve cells.
-She has held a post-doctoral fellowship at the University of Minnesota and Stanford University from 1991 to 1994.
+Haley's research involved understanding chronic pain and how memories are formed by measuring the electrical activity of nerve cells.
+She held a post-doctoral fellowship at the University of Minnesota and Stanford University from 1991 to 1994.
 Haley was a post-doctoral researcher in the Department of Pharmacology at University College London from 1994 to 1999 and then at the University of Edinburgh from 2001 to 2007.

+Between 2006 and 2021, Haley was the Scientific Coordinator for Edinburgh Neuroscience at University of Edinburgh.
+It was for work in this role that she was made an MBE in the Queen’s Birthday Honours in 2019.
+In 2021 she moved to her current role as Director of Research at the motor neuron disease charity MND Scotland.

-In 2006, Haley began her current role as Scientific Coordinator for Edinburgh Neuroscience at University of Edinburgh.
-She also currently holds a position as local group representative for the British Neuroscience Association (BNA) and sits on the ASCUS Lab Advisory Board.
+Haley has held a number of other roles, including as local group representative for the British Neuroscience Association (BNA) from 2009 until 2021 and as a member of the ASCUS Lab Advisory Board.